Head of Publishing, CARR.

 Postdoc affiliate at Center for Research on Extremism (C-REX), University of Oslo.

 Associate Fellow at Global Network on Extremism & Technology (GNET), International Centre for the Study of Radicalisation (ICSR).

 Specialist research areas:

-Transnational radical right in India, UK, and US; Ethnicity and race; Diaspora and migration; Qualitative social media analysis.
+Transnational far right between India and Europe/North America; Gender and online extremism; Diaspora and migration; Qualitative social media analysis.